Lightning Fill-In-The-Blank

 PETER SAGAL, HOST:

-Now onto our final game, Lightning Fill In The Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as he or she can.
-Each correct answer is worth two points.
+Now it's time to move on to our final game, Lightning Fill-in-the-Blank.
+Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as he or she now can - each correct answer now worth two points.
 Bill, can you give us the scores?

-SAGAL: All right.
-Helen, you're in third place.
+SAGAL: Really?
+All right.
+Adam, you're in third place.
 You're up first.
 The clock will start when I begin your first question.
 Fill in the blank.
-On Thursday, President Obama denied claims that the $400 million payment sent to blank constituted a ransom.
+This week, the State Department released emails between Hillary Clinton and blank discussing using a private email server at the State Department.

 SAGAL: Right.